 Failing to provide the information required by § 38.2-517 A 3 to insureds and claimants in connection with a glass claim arising under a motor vehicle insurance policy.
-Section 38.2-517 A 3 of the Code of Virginia requires an insurer to provide certain information to insureds and claimants prior to being referred to a third-party representative in connection with a glass claim.
-The information that the third party is not the insurer and is acting on behalf of the insurer must be given prior to sending the insured or claimant to the third-party representative's telephone system or internet page.
-The Bureau has noted many instances where insurers have technical violations of the statute.
+Section 38.2-517 A 3 of the Code of Virginia requires an insurer to provide certain information to insureds and claimants prior to being referred to a third party representative in connection with a glass claim.
+The information that the third party is not the insurer and is acting on behalf of the insurer must be given prior to sending the insured or claimant to the third party representative's telephone system or internet page.
+The Bureau has noted a number of instances where insurers have technical violations of the statute.

 Failing to provide the information required by § 38.2-517 A 4-5 to insureds and claimants in connection with a claim arising under a motor vehicle insurance policy.
 Sections 38.2-517 A 4 and 5 of the Code of Virginia require insurers to provide certain information to insureds and claimants in connection with a motor vehicle claim.
-Section 38.2-517 A 4 of the Code of Virginia requires insurers to tell insureds and claimants at the time that the insurer recommends the services of a designated motor vehicle repair or replacement facility or the products of a designated manufacturer that the insured or claimant is under no obligation to use the services of a designated motor vehicle repair or replacement facility or the products of a designated manufacturer.
+Section 38.2-517 A 4 of the Code of Virginia requires insurers to tell insureds and claimants at the time that the insurer recommends the services of a designated motor vehicle repair or replacement facility or the products of a designated motor vehicle repair or replacement facility or the products of a designated motor vehicle repair or replacement facility or the products of a designated manufacturer.
 Section 38.2-517 A 5 of the Code of Virginia requires insurers to disclose to insureds and claimants that the insurer has a financial interest in a repair or replacement facility at the time that the insurer recommends the services of such motor vehicle repair or replacement facility.